Kong/gojira/README.md

 # gojira

-gojira has come a long way to put an end to `vagrant up`, `vagrant destroy` and `vagrant wait ten hours`.
+gojira comes from far away to put an end to `vagrant up`, `vagrant destroy` and `vagrant wait ten hours`.

 Spin up as many kong instances as you want.
 On different commits at the same